dashpay/docs-platform/docs/tutorials/tui/index.md

 :::

 Since some names may be popular, the DPNS name registration process includes a voting mechanism to resolve conflicts when multiple identities request the same name.
-The contested resources screen and vote status can be viewed by anyone; however, voting can only be done by masternodes and evonodes.
+Anyone can view the contested resources screen and vote status; however, voting can only be done by masternodes and evonodes.

 ### DPNS Contested resources